12-VidE/annotate-audio/README.md

 ### Road-Map

-1. Component add when no/invalid audio source has been selected
+1. Display 404 component when no/invalid audio source has been selected
 2. Add more useful obsidian commands
 3. Cache where you left the player time
 4. Follow native folder exclusion in the audio file search
+5. UI to control `chunk` (like "Aves")
+6. Layout with all the properties exposed
-5. Render markdown even when modifying a comment (https://github.com/nothingislost/obsidian-cm6-attributes)
+7. Render markdown even when modifying a comment (https://github.com/nothingislost/obsidian-cm6-attributes)

 ### Known Issues